Intestacy disputes

 A claim under the Inheritance Act can be made by those who do not stand to benefit under the intestacy rules (such as a ‘common law’ spouse, a step-child or anyone who was financially dependent on the deceased) as well as those who do benefit under the rules.

-It is important to bear in mind that claims under the Inheritance Act must be brought within six months from the date of probate being granted.
+It is important to bear in mind that claims under the Inheritance Act must be brought within six months from the date of probate or Letters of Administration being granted.

 Varying the intestacy rules